sachin19183/sachin19183.github.io/about.md

 Hey Fellow Knowledge Seeker,

 This website is the culmination of a long-term wish to build a community where knowledge sharing is free and constructive.
-A bit of a background on how it started:

-In 2021, I started my second innings of upskilling myself and utilizing my personal time more effectively.
-Having been a C developer for most of my career, Go felt like the next natural step, and I picked it up.
-Around the same time, the wave of machine learning drew me toward Python.
-This eventually led me to explore how to design and build applications in a cloud-native environment.

-I have struggled at times, mostly due to a lack of discipline, which pushed me into a cycle of learning, forgetting, and relearning.
-To break out of that cycle, I decided to document my learnings.
-This helps me stay in a continuous hands-on mode while also creating an opportunity to share and discuss ideas with a wider community.
+I’m a telecom professional with over 20 years of experience, continuously learning and adapting to evolving technologies.
+As a millennial, I’ve witnessed rapid shifts in the tech landscape—often too many to fully master.
+This space is my attempt to help fellow learning enthusiasts by providing a free and open-source platform of hands-on technical notes and insights.
+This also motivates me to stay in a continuous hands-on mode while also creating an opportunity to share and discuss ideas with a wider community.

-This blog is my learning journal — a space where I document concepts, insights, and experiments to help myself and anyone on a similar journey grow.

 Thanks for visiting!